Maspie/Santa-2023---The-Polytope-Permutation-Puzzle/A*search README.md

 # Santa-2023---The-Polytope-Permutation-Puzzle

 Santa 2023 using A* search!!
 This Python script is designed to solve a set of puzzles as part of a Kaggle competition.
 It involves loading puzzle data, applying an A* search algorithm to find solutions, and saving these solutions in a format suitable for submission.
+This method takes too much time to find solution.

 Overview of Steps
 Import Libraries